awsdocs/amazon-rds-user-guide/doc_source/Concepts.RegionsAndAvailabilityZones.md

 ## Local Zones<a name="Concepts.RegionsAndAvailabilityZones.LocalZones"></a>

 A *Local Zone* is an extension of an AWS Region that is geographically close to your users\.
 You can extend any VPC from the parent AWS Region into Local Zones\.
-To do so, create a new subnet and assigning it to the AWS Local Zone\.
+To do so, create a new subnet and assign it to the AWS Local Zone\.
 When you create a subnet in a Local Zone, your VPC is extended to that Local Zone\.
 The subnet in the Local Zone operates the same as other subnets in your VPC\.

 When you create a DB instance, you can choose a subnet in a Local Zone\.
 Local Zones have their own connections to the internet and support AWS Direct Connect\.
 Thus, resources created in a Local Zone can serve local users with very low\-latency communications\.
 For more information, see [AWS Local Zones](http://aws.amazon.com/about-aws/global-infrastructure/localzones/)\.